📞 Free surplus check. No upfront fees, ever. Start here → Serving all of Miami-Dade County, FL

 Miami-Dade County Foreclosure Surplus Funds Recovery

 Lost your home to foreclosure in Miami-Dade County?
-You may have surplus funds waiting in the court registry — money that legally belongs to you.
+You may have surplus funds sitting in the court registry.
+Under Florida law, that money belongs to you.

 $40K+ Average surplus in Miami-Dade